ZeusOfTheCrows/zeusofthecrows.github.io/index.md

 **Proudly JavaScript free!**

-welcome to a miscellany of things i've made for my own benefit, things i've found cool, and anything else i feel like putting up here.
+welcome to a miscellany of things i've made for my own benefit, things i've found cool, and anything else i feel like putting up here. /!\ **warning: most showcase pages have large images, be wary if using data or a metred network** /!\

+i'm not great at words, but if you really must have some check my about page

 i'm very good at not finishing things, so expect this site to be a continual work in progress...